-APPENDIX 2 SCREENED UNDERTAKINGS
+ATTACHMENT 2 SCREENED UNDERTAKINGS

 Screened undertakings are classes of undertakings that have the potential to affect historic properties, but following appropriate screening, may be determined exempt from further Section 106 review under this Agreement.
-Caltrans PQS may only determine the undertaking to be exempt if, after screening, they determine that the undertaking will not affect historic properties.

-This appendix applies only when the undertaking is limited exclusively to one or more of the activities listed below.
+This Attachment applies only when the undertaking is limited exclusively to one or more of the activities listed below.
 If the Caltrans PQS determines that the undertaking has potential to affect historic properties, additional Section 106 review will be required following the steps outlined in Stipulation VIII of this Agreement.